vegaprotocol/documentation/docs/vega-protocol.md

 This parameter must be defaulted as empty for each reward scheme that's created, which ensures that periodic automated allocation will not happen for any reward scheme unless separately enabled through a separate governance process.
 That is, periodic allocation should not be able to be configured in the same proposal that creates the reward scheme itself.

-For each period of duration `period_length_seconds` a transfer is made from the on-chain treasury to the reward pool account in question as described in the governance initiated transfers spec (including network wide amount limits, etc.) (TODO: link), where the following are used for the transfer details:
+For each period of duration `period_length_seconds` a transfer is made from the on-chain treasury to a user's reward pool account. in question as described in the governance initiated transfers spec (including network wide amount limits, etc.) (TODO: link), where the following are used for the transfer details:
 - `source_type` =  network treasury
 - `source` = blank (only one per asset)
 - `type` =  "best effort"